Federal Court Rules That A Gerrymandered Map Is Unconstitutional

-For the first time ever, a Federal Court has assessed a Republican-drawn Congressional map illegal due to the heavy partisanship that gives the GOP an election advantage by being unconstitutionally gerrymandered.
-The ruling orders the General Assembly to redraw districts by January 24th and will hire a redistricting expert if the legislature doesn’t follow through.
+For the first time ever, a Federal Court has assessed a North Carolinian, Republican-drawn Congressional map illegal due to the heavy partisanship that gives the GOP an election advantage by being unconstitutionally gerrymandered.
+The ruling orders the North Carolina General Assembly to redraw districts by January 24th and will hire a redistricting expert if the legislature doesn’t follow through.

 In a 191-page opinion, Judge James A. Wynn Jr. wrote: “We agree with plaintiffs that a wealth of evidence proves the General Assembly’s intent to ‘subordinate’ the interests of non-Republican voters and ‘entrench’ Republican domination of the state’s congressional delegation,”